Home

 It's long been accepted that the sense of smell of men and women differs, and that "female intuition" is often due to them being able to detect odours consciously or subconsciously that men can't.
 This ability is particularly heightened when fertile, when women have an extraordinary ability to determine if a potential sexual partner is married!
 The most well know manifestation of this difference was the discovery in the 1960's that "male pheromones" can stimulate the arousal and sexual interest of a woman, and a whole industry has since developed selling men expensive aftershaves and oils that claim to include such pheromones.

 More recent studies have identified that the sweat and semen of men includes in tiny quantities a steroid called androstadienone (AMD).
 Tests have shown that smelling this stimulates in women (only) a part of the brain called the hypothalamus, causing physiological responses of a sexual nature.
 Men don't have this response, instead their hypothalamus reacts to a female pheromone called estratetraenol (EST) which is found in a woman's urine.
-However medical studies have found that transwomen who have been taking oestrogen hormones for at least two years can switch to a female typical sense of smell, and their hypothalamus reacts to AMD rather than EST, or at least reaches an intermediate position.
+However medical studies have found that transwomen who have been taking Estrogen hormones for at least two years can switch to a female typical sense of smell, and their hypothalamus reacts to AMD rather than EST, or at least reaches an intermediate position.
 This finding is very important as it shows biological sex actually changing from male to female in post-puberty transwomen.
 Other claimed instances - for example the development of glandular breast tissue or the appearance of squamous cells in the lining of a neo-vagina - are far less clear cut.

 Attractiveness

-Women with high levels of oestrogen tend to benefit in terms of attractiveness from a facial appearance aspect - healthier looking, fuller lips, better skin quality, less unwanted facial hair, etc. However good makeup and 'facial maintenance' can achieve the same - and thus totally negate these advantages.
+Women with high levels of Estrogen tend to benefit in terms of attractiveness from a facial appearance aspect - healthier looking, fuller lips, better skin quality, less unwanted facial hair, etc. However good makeup and 'facial maintenance' can achieve the same - and thus totally negate these advantages.

 Reality Check Time